viktorsapozhok/docker-scip/README.md

 ## Why to choose SCIP

 SCIP is currently one of the fastest non-commercial solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
-It's still regularly updated with several releases during a year.
+It's regularly updated releasing a new version several times a year.
 In addition, it provides an easy-to-use Python API to the SCIP optimization software (PySCIPOpt).

 ## How to build docker